vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 projects).

-I collaborated with the HPy project to create a manifesto explaining how the C API prevents to optimize CPython.
+I collaborated with the HPy project to create a manifesto explaining how the C API prevents to optimize CPython and makes the CPython C API inefficient on PyPy.